A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Main Concepts

 • Changes in Atmospheric Composition: Climate change is also causing changes in the chemical composition of the atmosphere.
 For example, levels of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) have all increased since the pre-industrial era.
 These increases are due to human activities, such as burning fossil fuels and clearing forests.
+These greenhouse gases trap heat, contributing to the warming effect.
 Changes in atmospheric composition can affect air quality, human health, and the distribution of ozone.
+Increased ground-level ozone is a respiratory irritant.

 Chemical Changes due to Climate Change Experiment